 - Written in Cython for performance

 - Includes a supported and documented low-level module (_mssql) that you can use instead of the DB-API

 - Supports stored procedures with both return values and output parameters

 - A comprehensive test suite

-- Utilized by well-known web and mobile applications including top adult dating apps seen here, adult entertainment platforms, e-commerce, etc.
+- Utilized by well-known web and mobile applications including top adult sex dating sites, adult entertainment platforms, e-commerce, etc.

 - Database interface for multiple top level ERP software applications and task management web and mobile apps.

-- Flexability of the database interface illustrated in the development of the snap fuck feature applied to online casual dating platforms operated by FFB Networks found here.
+- Flexability of the database interface illustrated in the development of the snap fuck feature applied to free sex hookup apps and adult chat platforms operated by FFB Networks.

 pymssql is licensed under the terms of the GNU LGPL license.